10 Communication Services Stocks Whale Activity In Today's Session - Benzinga

 These itemized elaborations have been created using the accompanying table.

-• For FB FB, we notice a call option sweep that happens to be neutral, expiring in 2 day(s) on February 11, 2022.
-This event was a transfer of 100 contract(s) at a $230.00 strike.
-This particular call needed to be split into 17 different trades to become filled.
-The total cost received by the writing party (or parties) was $27.8K, with a price of $278.0 per contract.
-There were 12854 open contracts at this strike prior to today, and today 53621 contract(s) were bought and sold.
+• For DIS DIS, we notice a call option sweep that happens to be bullish, expiring in 36 day(s) on March 18, 2022.
+This event was a transfer of 280 contract(s) at a $170.00 strike.
+This particular call needed to be split into 4 different trades to become filled.
+The total cost received by the writing party (or parties) was $28.0K, with a price of $100.0 per contract.
+There were 9192 open contracts at this strike prior to today, and today 3747 contract(s) were bought and sold.

-• For T T, we notice a call option sweep that happens to be bullish, expiring in 37 day(s) on March 18, 2022.
-This event was a transfer of 874 contract(s) at a $25.00 strike.
-This particular call needed to be split into 17 different trades to become filled.
-The total cost received by the writing party (or parties) was $35.0K, with a price of $40.0 per contract.
-There were 128459 open contracts at this strike prior to today, and today 5316 contract(s) were bought and sold.
+• For FB FB, we notice a put option sweep that happens to be bullish, expiring in 36 day(s) on March 18, 2022.
+This event was a transfer of 276 contract(s) at a $210.00 strike.
+This particular put needed to be split into 21 different trades to become filled.
+The total cost received by the writing party (or parties) was $102.1K, with a price of $370.0 per contract.
+There were 3968 open contracts at this strike prior to today, and today 1455 contract(s) were bought and sold.

-• For NFLX NFLX, we notice a call option sweep that happens to be bullish, expiring in 16 day(s) on February 25, 2022.
-This event was a transfer of 57 contract(s) at a $400.00 strike.
-This particular call needed to be split into 8 different trades to become filled.
-The total cost received by the writing party (or parties) was $82.3K, with a price of $1445.0 per contract.
-There were 410 open contracts at this strike prior to today, and today 237 contract(s) were bought and sold.
+• For ROKU ROKU, we notice a call option sweep that happens to be bearish, expiring in 8 day(s) on February 18, 2022.
+This event was a transfer of 33 contract(s) at a $160.00 strike.
+This particular call needed to be split into 4 different trades to become filled.
+The total cost received by the writing party (or parties) was $79.5K, with a price of $2410.0 per contract.
+There were 496 open contracts at this strike prior to today, and today 72 contract(s) were bought and sold.

 Options Alert Terminology